ashleymcnamara/STEM_Resources_For_Kids/README.md

 ## **Teachers/Educators**

 [**Nano Science & Engineering Outreach Education Classroom Program:**](http://www.nisenet.org/catalog/programs/nano_science_engineering_outreach_education_classroom_program) This hour long classroom program introduces nano science and nanotechnology as a leading, cutting edge science with an emphasis on nano in nature, health, energy and the environment

+[**Lynda:**](http://www.lynda.com/default.aspx) lynda.com is a leading online learning company that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals.
+Through individual, corporate, academic and government subscriptions, members have access to the lynda.com video library of engaging, top-quality courses taught by recognized industry experts.
+The company also provides German, French and Spanish language content under the video2brain brand name.

+[**Code School:**](https://www.codeschool.com/) Learn by Doing; Code School teaches web technologies in the comfort of your browser with video lessons, coding challenges, and screencasts.

+[**Pluralsight:**](http://www.pluralsight.com/academic) Your curriculum.
+Amplified.
+Prepare your students for the jobs of tomorrow, today.
+Give them the freedom to boost their tech & creative skills anytime, anywhere.